flatpak/flatpak.github.io/source/getting.html.haml.markdown

   ### Mageia

-  A `flatpak` package is available in Cauldron.
+  A `flatpak` package is available for Mageia 6 and newer.
 To install, run the following as root:

   If using `DNF`